Chicago Dog Bite Attorney

 According to the American Veterinary Medical Association, each year more than 4.5 million Americans are bitten by dogs.
 Almost one in five requires medical attention for their bite.

 Man’s best friend can be a source of companionship and comfort, a much-loved member of the family.
 However, in some circumstances, the animal nature of a dog poses a risk to innocent people.
 Some people have the misfortune of encountering a dog that has been trained to fight or attack.

 Illinois law (510 ILCS 5/16) specifically addresses dog bite injuries.
 If you are on property where you are lawfully allowed to be present, and a dog attacks and injures you, the owner of the dog is liable for your injuries.
 It does not matter if the attack is as inexplicable to the owner as it was to you.

 While the law is quite straightforward, securing a settlement depends to a great extent on how your case is handled.
 Carefully compiled evidence, documents, witness statements, etc. are necessary to meet legal standards of proof regarding the facts of the case.
 Weaknesses in this work can have a significant impact on the settlement offered or success at trial.

-The Chicago personal injury lawyers at Horwitz, Horwitz & Associates has served Illinois residents for three generations.
+Horwitz, Horwitz & Associates has served Illinois residents for three generations.
 We have extensive experience with all aspects of injury cases, from settlements to jury trials.
 We have helped our clients achieve over $1 billion in compensation for their injuries over our years in practice.

-Our Chicago dog bite lawyers can quickly evaluate your dog bite case.
+Our Chicago dog bite lawyers can quickly evaluate your dog attack case.
 We will provide prospects for compensation through a no-cost consultation by phone, or through the “Live Chat” feature on this website.
 No fees are due until we successfully resolve your case.
 Along the way, our dog bite attorneys in Chicago will cover all costs associated with building the strongest case possible.

 Do I Have a Dog Bite Case?